hotwired/stimulus-site/_handbook/05_working_with_external_resources.md

      data-content-loader-refresh-interval="5000"></div>
 ```

-Now update the controller to check for a refresh interval and start a `setInterval()` timer when present:
+Now we can update the controller to check for the interval and, if present, start a refresh timer:

 ```js
   connect() {